-The final Common Entrance examinations will take place from 5th to 8th June.
+The final Common Entrance examinations will take place from 4th to 7th June.

-Three Progress reports and one full written report will be sent home during the academic year.
-Parents will also be invited to attend two Parents' Evenings.
-During these evenings pupil progress can be discussed with subject teachers and there will be a chance to meet the form teachers and the Head of Year.
+One progress report and one full written report will be sent home during the academic year.
+Parents will also be invited to attend one Parents' Evening.
+During this evening pupil progress can be discussed with subject teachers and there will be a chance to meet the Form Teachers and the Head of Year.